 Rent reform has been fully implemented.
-At this time, all MTW public housing and Section 8 households, as well as VASH and FUP voucher holders, are on the rent reform calculation.
-The earliest group of work-focused households transitioned to the second level of rent payment beginning in FY2015.
+Currently, all MTW public housing and Housing Choice Voucher households, as well as VASH and FUP voucher holders, are on the rent reform calculation.
+The earliest group of work-focused households transitioned to the third level of rent payment beginning in FY2017.
 Home Forward continues to monitor hardship requests, household and agency financial impacts and staff feedback to prepare for any changes that may need to be made to the activity.

 In FY2020, Home Forward made two modifications to this activity.
 The first modification was adjusting the set subsidy proration amount for mixed status families after reviewing impacts on overall agency finances, per-voucher costs, and a review of demographics of impacted households.
 This analysis revealed a large impact on households with minor children compared against minor impacts to the overall annual agency budget and per unit voucher costs.
 The second modification was to allow Home Forward to temporarily deny all rent increase requests, or pause processing rent increase requests, from landlords of Tenant Based Voucher holders for rent increases that would go into effect during calendar year 2021 in response to the COVID-19 public health emergency.
-This modification ended on December 31, 2021 and rent increase requests consideration and approvals from landlords of Tenant Based voucher holders resumed in 2022.
+Home Forward implemented this approach based upon a consideration of the following factors: